scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 When using tabs for content its best:

-* to use clear and succinct labels to describe the content in each tab –tabs hide content from the user, so it is important to make it clear what content each tab has
+* to use clear and succinct labels to describe the content in each tab -– tabs hide content from the user, so it is important to make it clear what content each tab has
 * order tabs based on user need, with the most needed section of content in the first tab
 * not to disable any of the tabs – if there is no content for a tab, either remove it or explain why it has no content when selected
 * to avoid tabs that wrap over more than one line due to long labels or too many tabs – wrapping makes it harder to understand which tab is open